Here come the Tiger Tech Moms

 Is your toddler coding yet?
 Booked into tech camp?
 Fluent in Java?
 You need to get with the program.
 Will Pavia meets Liz Bacelar, one of a new breed of (very) competitive mothers determined to raise the Mark Zuckerbergs of the future

 How do we make sure our children do not study a humanities subject at university?
 That is the question for the modern parent.
 Whether ’tis nobler in the mind to study Shakespeare is irrelevant, frankly, when you consider the world as it is now and as we think it will be, 10 or 15 years hence, infested with technology and ruled by an oligarchy of T-shirted computer scientists.

 Imagining this future, you wonder how your children will survive if they insist on getting a degree in art history or drama from a liberal arts university.
 We cannot stop them, but surely we may encourage our offspring to express themselves not in brick poetry or performance art, but in Python or Java?
+So many more opportunities could become available to them as a result of going down this career route.
+Whilst the journey may not be easy, what with the endless difficult assignments that will need completing, the love and support of us parents, as well as homework services like bookworm hub can help them to remain on the right tracks with their grades so they can reach that amazing end goal.
+But how do we do this?
 How can we steer them towards the profitable discipline of computer science, so they can support themselves and are not forced to live out their days peeling grapes for Mark Zuckerberg?